rrahul49/Udacity-Data-Engineering-Projects/Data Engineering Capstone/README.md

 - U.S. City Demographic Data: This dataset comes from OpenSoft found [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).
 - Airport Code Table: This is a simple table of airport codes and corresponding cities.
 It comes from [here](https://datahub.io/core/airport-codes#data).

+## Data Model
-Below is an ERD diagram of the immigration fact table and various dimension tables after extracting and creating the tables in Redshift (created using the tool DbSchema).
+Below is an ERD diagram of the immigration fact table and various dimension tables in a star schema after extracting and creating the tables in Redshift (created using the tool DbSchema).
 <img src="Schema.PNG"/>

 ## ETL Pipeline